bruceravel/demeter/documentation/Artemis/fit/index.rst

 The fit name and fit description text boxes from the Main window are also useful for customizing your fit as well as the course of a fitting project.
-The fit name is used in many places – most notably in the legends of plots.
+The fit name is used in many places |nd| most notably in the legends of plots.
 Thus you may find it useful to select descriptive names for each of your fits.
 The fit description is written to every log file and can be used to document features of your current fitting model